UnityPoint Health - Cedar Rapids Awards

 The March of Dimes has selected St. Luke's NICU as Iowa's first and only site to house a new program called March of Dimes NICU Family Support.
 The project's purpose is to provide information and emotional support to families of critically ill newborns being cared for in a neonatal intensive care unit.

-BC/BS has selected St. Luke's Hospital as a Blue Distinction® Center+ for Spine Surgery, as part of the Blue Distinction Specialty Care program.
+St. Luke's Hospital is a Blue Distinction® Center+ for Spine Surgery, as part of the Blue Distinction Specialty Care program.
 Blue Distinction Centers are nationally designated health care facilities shown to deliver improved patient safety and better health outcomes, based on objective measures that were developed by Blue Cross Blue Shield companies with input from the medical community.